syncopika/threejs-projects/README.md

 see them here: https://syncopika.github.io/threejs-projects/

 To run this project:
+If you have Python installed, `cd` into this repo after downloading and run `python -m http.server`.
+Then navigate to `http://localhost:8000/` and you should see a list of the projects!

-- assuming you have node.js and npm installed, `cd` into this repo after you have downloaded it and run `npm install`. this should create a new node_modules directory containing all the javascript dependencies noted in package.json
+Otherwise, if you have Node.js and npm, you can use an Express server. `cd` into this repo after you have downloaded it and run `npm install`.
+Then run `node server.js` and open up a broswer and navigate to `http://localhost:3000/`.

-- then run `node server.js`, which launches an Express.js server to serve this project
-- open up a broswer and navigate to `http://localhost:3000/`
-- you should see the projects! :D
+For convenience, I opted just to pull Three.js from a CDN, which requires an internet connection anytime you want to open this project.
+Please keep that in mind when running locally.

 Each project directory also has a readme with some additional info.